-The Future of Fulfillment Vision Study found that 55% of supply chain respondents were still using pen-and-paper manual processes to handle their logistics.
+As the Future of Fulfillment Vision Study found, 55% of supply chain respondents were still using pen-and-paper manual processes to handle their logistics.

 These mistakes can be costly and time consuming, not to mention the customers you’ll annoy and perhaps most importantly, the impact on the environment.

 According to Professor Alan McKinnon, 22% of trucks in Europe are empty and, on average, the rest are only 50% are filled.
 It’s mind boggling to imagine the huge impact improving this statistic would have on the environment.
 But that deserves its own article…

 For now, we’ll focus on how you can reduce errors and increase efficiency in your logistics processes.
 The answer lies in complete process understanding and automating the right manual tasks.

 Many companies don’t know the as-is state of their logistics processes.
 When asked how their process runs, they usually refer to their ISO book or other documentation.
 The problem with this is that it shows the ideal state of the process, not its actual state.

 This is where process mining can be used to gain a real-time, fact-based overview of your process, allowing you to identify current bottlenecks and any hidden weaknesses.

 It’s quite difficult to change behavior when you have nothing concrete to support your argument.
 If you can prove that, for instance, considerable costs go into covering transport for a certain low-value customer, or that one particular freight forwarding partner has a much longer delivery time than another, it’s easier to convince people that change is necessary.
 Process mining provides irrefutable facts to push that change.